About the Story Finder

 Interested in the human, ecological, and spiritual themes of the fairy tales?
 Check out THE STORY THEME EXPLORER on The Story Finder dropdown.
 The Theme Explorer is a new, powerful tool for exploring the stories by themes.
 Let intuition be your guide!

 If you’re an art lover, you’ll find that most of the entries are paired with gorgeous golden age and classical, vintage artwork.
 All the sources have been referenced.

 There are also are surprises in The Story Finder.
 Every now and then you’ll find a Story TREASURE or a Writing PROMPT.
 The Story Treasures give you the full text of stories which are particularly powerful and are not to be found anywhere else on the web.
 Make sure to scroll to the bottom of the screen to find this buried treasure!

 Click on the illustration of John Bauer’s woodland elf and a new story will come up with every click.

 To find multiple versions of a particular character, object, or entity, (eg. dragon, wizard, ball, shoes, cypress, etc.) use the SEARCH BOX.
 Remember to leave spaces before and after a word that might appear in many words (such as ‘den’ or ‘ring’.)

-Enter The Story Finder through the Theme Cloud on the Story Finder dropdown.
+Enter The Story Finder through the Theme Explorer on the Story Finder dropdown.
 This is a powerful NEW tool that allows you to follow your own thematic path through the stories.

 Every short story entry is linked to the FULL STORY text.
 Just click on the reference link at the bottom of the story.